hujch23/DaMVA/README.md

 You can download the datasets from https://github.com/XinyuSun/FGPrompt.
 As mentioned in the repository, follow the official guidelines to download Gibson, HM3D, and MP3D scene datasets and place them in the data/scene_datasets directory.

 ### 📑 1.3  Prepare Train and Test episodes
 We provide the script `datasets.py` to ensure the smooth loading of both curved and straight test episodes.
+For training and testing, please refer to the official implementation of https://github.com/XinyuSun/FGPrompt.